Create a Custom Workflow (Master Data Services)

-Use Master Data Services to create and publish a business rule that will start the workflow when applied.
+Use Master Data Manager to create and publish a business rule that will start the workflow when applied.
 You should ensure that your business rule contains actions that change attribute values, so that the rule evaluates to false after it has been applied once.
 For example, your business rule might evaluate to true when a Price attribute value is greater than 500 and the Approved attribute value is blank.
 The rule can then include two actions: one to set the Approved attribute value to Pending and one to start the workflow.
 Alternatively, you may want to create a rule that uses the “has changed” condition and add your attributes to change tracking groups.
 For more information about business rules, see Business Rules (Master Data Services).

-In the business rule editor of Master Data Services, after you have specified the conditions of your business rule, drag the Start Workflow action from the External actions list to the THEN pane’s Action label.
+In the business rule editor of Master Data Manager, after you have specified the conditions of your business rule, drag the Start Workflow action from the External actions list to the THEN pane’s Action label.

 In the Edit Action pane, in the Workflow type box, type the tag that identifies your workflow handler assembly.
 This is the tag you specified in the configuration file for your assembly, for example, TEST.

 Optionally, select the Include member data check box.
 Choose this to include attribute names and values in the XML that is passed to the workflow handler.